tpgillam/bream/README.md

 # **WARNING**
-amber is currently in pre-alpha development, and does _NOT_ yet have a
+bream is currently in pre-alpha development, and does _NOT_ yet have a
     stable serialisation format.

 Any release in the 0.0.x series may contain breaking changes.